2024/07/29

 What does good integration look like for users?

-In a nutshell, good integration means employees have access to everything they need when they need it, all from one place.
-And it applies to countless use cases.
-From customer success agents working with ServiceNow and Slack to sales leaders switching between Salesforce and Microsoft Teams.
+In a nutshell, effective integration ensures employees have timely access to all necessary resources from a single platform.
+Moreover, it caters to numerous use cases, such as customer success agents utilizing ServiceNow and Slack, and sales leaders navigating between Salesforce and Microsoft Teams.

 Let’s look at these use cases in detail.